Hearty Tortellini Soup

 Instructions

-- In large pot, heat oil over medium heat.
+- In a large pot or dutch oven heat the olive oil over medium heat.

 - Add onions, celery, carrots and garlic.
-Cover and cook for about 5 minutes.
+Saute until tender, about 5 minutes.

-- Stir in ground beef and sausage.
-Cook until beef is no longer pink.
+- Stir in the ground beef and Italian sausage.
+Cook until the beef is no longer pink.

 - Bring to a boil, reduce heat to low and simmer covered for 30 minutes.